-Issues: The \$0.70 discounted price translates to an annual revenue loss of \$55,000.
-This historical subsidy is not currently being monitored or included in financial forecasts, nor is it outlined in the Miscellaneous User Fee By-Law.
+Issues: The \$0.70 discounted price Opportunity: As 1 Ride Cards will be translates to an annual revenue loss of discontinued, these groups will be \$55,000.
+This historical subsidy is not required to purchase the multi-ride cards. currently being monitored or included in financial forecasts, nor is it outlined in the Miscellaneous User Fee By-Law.